tbates/tbates.github.io/_posts/2040-06-18-container-More-advanced-RAM-articles.markdown

 Articles on the more advanced usage of `umx` - suitable for advancing and advanced users.

 <ul>
-  {% for post in site.categories.advancedRAM %}
+  {% for post in site.categories.advanced %}
 	{% if post.url %}
   <li><a href="{{ post.url }}">{{ post.title }}</a></li>
 	{% endif %}